Gengtoto

 The solution for connecting the fireplace to home automation turns out to be available on Aliexpress for $12.38, a price that includes shipping from China.
 It is a Tuya Smart RF (radio frequency) IR (infrared) wifi bridge (shopping cart link).
 As you can see from the advertising image at right, this marvel permits infrared control of “water”.
 (I must admit that until now I had not been aware that water is controllable by infrared signals.)
 As you can see, one of the radio frequencies at which it can transmit RF commands is 315 MHz which is the frequency needed to talk to this fireplace (and, apparently, all models of fireplace).
 Among the devices it says it can control using RF are “shutter device” and “rice cooker” and “laundry rack”.

 By putting this device into “learn mode” and clicking around on the remote control that came with the fireplace, I was able to get it to learn the RF commands for “fireplace on” and “fireplace off”.
 This turns everything on and off — the flame, the blower, and the lights.
 If I use this to turn the fireplace on, it powers up with the flame and blower and lights set at whatever levels they were at when the fireplace was previously turned off.
-(What this means is that if the user wishes to adjust the flame height or blower speed or dimming level of the lights, this must still be done using the original remote control.)
+(What this means is that if the user wishes to adjust the flame height or blower speed or dimming of lights, this must still be done using the original remote control.)

 Basically what is going on is that this $12.38 device from China is able to mimic some of the RF transmissions of the original remote control.
 The fireplace receives a signal that asks the fireplace “please turn yourself on” and the fireplace complies, by turning itself on.
 So far as the fireplace knew, this signal apparently came from the original remote control.
 Instead, this signal came from the $12.38 device.
 Then it is similar with turning the fireplace off.
 The fireplace turns itself off having been faked out by the $12.38 device which essentially tricked the fireplace into thinking that somebody had tapped the “power off” button on the original remote control.